House System

 Ethos: Together we will achieve and succeed

-Miss Kennedy is the Senior Leadership leader of McGough House.
+Miss Kennedy is the SLT Lead for McGough House.

 In McGough we aim to provide an atmosphere in which all students are confident that they are safe, valued and respected.

-Miss Kennedy says, “I feel as Head of McGough House we have created an inclusive and supportive family of students who feel confident and safe to aspire to become the very best version of themselves to allow them to be successful and happy in the next step of their journey.”
+Miss Kennedy says, “I feel as Head of McGough House we have created an inclusive and supportive student community, where they feel confident and safe to aspire to become the very best version of themselves, to allow them to be successful and happy in the next step of their journey.”

 The patron of McGough House is Roger McGough.
-Roger McGough was born in Litherland, Lancashire on the outskirts of Liverpool.
+Roger McGough was born in Litherland, Liverpool.
 He is an English poet, performance poet, broadcaster, children's author and playwright.

 He presents the BBC Radio 4 programme Poetry Please, as well as performing his own poetry.
 He is an honorary fellow of Liverpool John Moores University fellow of the Royal Society of Literature and President of the Poetry Society.